Failure to stop after an accident – The legal penalties

 If injury has been caused as a result of the accident, it is also required that insurance details are exchanged and if that is not possible then they must be exchanged afterwards and if not the accident must be reported to the police within 24 hours of the accident occurring.

 The penalties for “failing to stop after an accident” or “failing to report an accident” are significant.
-The Court can impose a prison sentence and will certainly consider adding between 5-10 penalty points to a driving licence or a driving disqualification.
+The Court can impose a prison sentence and will certainly consider adding further driving penalties, such as between 5-10 penalty points to a driving licence or a driving disqualification.

 If you are facing allegations of failing to report an accident or failure to stop after an accident, you would benefit from receiving expert legal advice from our motoring offence solicitors.